jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-This tabular form might be undone by auto-formatting.
+Tabular form might be undone by auto-formatting.
 It may look nice, but maybe get your eyes used to non-tabular form instead.

 ### Align Elements of Linq Queries